University of Toronto: Student media

 21 Sussex Court holds office space for several student organizations, like The Varsity newspaper.

 The Varsity is one of Canada's oldest student-run newspapers, in publication since 1880.
 The paper was originally a daily broadsheet, but has since adopted a compact format and is now weekly during the Fall and Winter semesters.
 It publishes online in the summer.
 Hart House Review, a literary magazine, publishes prose, poetry, and visual art from emerging Canadian writers and artists.
-The Newspaper is an independent student-run community newspaper, published weekly since 1978.
-CIUT-FM is the university's campus radio station, while the University of Toronto Television broadcasts student-produced content.
+The Medium is the newspaper of the Mississauga campus as a successor to The Erindalian and CFRE is the campus's radio station.
+CIUT-FM is the St. George campus radio station, while the University of Toronto Television broadcasts student-produced content.
 Students at each campus, college and academic faculty also produce their own set of journals and news publications.
 University College's The Gargoyle was an early training ground for such notables as journalist and author Naomi Klein and musician/comedian Paul Shaffer.
 Victoria University's Acta Victoriana is the oldest active literary journal in Canada, and provided first publication credits to such literary figures as Margaret Atwood and Northrop Frye.
 Juxtaposition Global Health Magazine is another peer-reviewed student publication at the university.

 Members of the student press have contributed to activist causes on several notable occasions.
 At the height of debate on coeducation in 1880, The Varsity published an article in its inaugural issue voicing in favour of admitting women.
 In 1895, the university suspended the editor of The Varsity for breach of collegiality, after he published a letter that harshly criticized the provincial government's dismissal of a professor and involvement in academic affairs.
 University College students then approved a motion by Varsity staff member and future Prime Minister William Lyon Mackenzie King and boycotted lectures for a week.
-After Prime Minister Pierre Trudeau decriminalized homosexuality throughout Canada in 1969, a medical research assistant placed an advertisement in The Varsity seeking volunteers to establish the first university homophile association in Canada.
+After Prime Minister Pierre Trudeau decriminalized homosexuality throughout Canada in 1969, a medical research assistant placed an advertisement in The Varsity seeking volunteers to establish the University of Toronto Homophile Association, the first LGBTQ student association in Canada.

-Student social media

-Several Facebook pages that posts memes about student life at the university were created in the 2010s, particularly True 🅱lue, and has impacted the student culture of the institution.
-The University of Toronto is also among the first institutions to use Facebook, long before it opened to the public.